Prince Michael of Kent: Media scrutiny

 In 2002, both Michael and his wife were the subject of criticism over the rent paid on their accommodation at Kensington Palace following scrutiny by the House of Commons Public Accounts committee on the cost of royal palaces and whether they were value for money.
 The committee had called on the Queen to evict its residents and put the apartments on a more commercial footing.
 When it was claimed that the couple paid a rent of only £69 per week for the use of their apartments at Kensington Palace, Buckingham Palace announced that "The Queen is paying the rent for Prince and Princess Michael of Kent's apartment at a commercial rate of £120,000 annually, from her own private funds.
 This rent payment by The Queen is in recognition of the Royal engagements and work for various charities which Prince and Princess Michael of Kent have undertaken at their own expense, and without any public funding."

-Prince Michael has been scrutinized for financial assistance given to him by exiled Russian oligarch Boris Berezovsky through offshore companies, with a reported total of £320,000 in payments over the period 2002–2008.
+Michael has been scrutinized for financial assistance given to him by exiled Russian oligarch Boris Berezovsky through offshore companies, with a reported total of £320,000 in payments over the period 2002–2008.
 In an interview with The Sunday Times, Berezovsky stated, "There is nothing underhand or improper about the financial assistance I have given Prince Michael.
 It is a matter between friends."

-In May 2021 reports were published stating that Michael was "selling access" to Vladimir Putin's political representatives.
+In May 2021, reports were published stating that Michael was "selling access" to Vladimir Putin's political representatives.
 Footage from a Zoom call was released of Michael, alongside Simon Isaacs, 4th Marquess of Reading, interacting with undercover reporters posing as business executives seeking to make contacts with the Kremlin.
 In the video, he assured the men that his close ties with the country would be of benefit, and that he could introduce them to high-ranking figures within the Russian government in exchange for money.
 The call took place the day after the European Union imposed sanctions on the Kremlin.
 Michael was being offered £143,000 for a proposal and £36,000 a month by the faux businessmen, which he expressed satisfaction with.
 The Marquess claimed that Michael was the Queen's "unofficial ambassador to Russia" and had direct access to Putin.
-He later stated that he had "overpromised", while the prince said that he had not had contact with Putin since 2003.
+He later stated that he had "overpromised", while Michael said that he had not had contact with Putin since 2003.
 In a 2019 interview, Michael stated that he visited Russia twice a year as part of his work for the Russo-British Chamber of Commerce.

-Marina Litvinenko denounced the prince's actions, saying that it demonstrated that he didn't "care about human rights, democracy, about the people who are dying in Russia or what he did to your own citizens on UK soil".
+Marina Litvinenko denounced the Michael's actions, saying that it demonstrated that he did not "care about human rights, democracy, about the people who are dying in Russia or what he did to your own citizens on UK soil".
 Conservative MP Bob Seely released a statement saying, in part: "We have sanctions against President Putin's regime for good reason.
 I'd love to know what Prince Michael thinks he is doing by making the UK's values and standards look optional."